cheyennemtnman/secret-santa/README.md

 # secret-santa

-Given a list of names and email addresses, this small Node.js module takes all of the hassle out of working out secret santa recipients.
-Simply run the module, and it'll email everyone in the list with their gift recipient.
+Given a list of names and email addresses, this Node.js module takes the hassle out of working out secret santa recipients.
+Run the module, and it'll email everyone with their gift recipient.

+It also ensures that no-one receives themselves as a recipient, and that no recipient has more than one "secret santa".

 ## Usage